vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 1. The message to send.
 In our case, we build a JSON string to encapsulate the two light barrier counter values.
 1. A set of properties that contain the metadata for the message.
 These properties can be used with the Event Hub to perform message routing or other logic.

    In the screenshot, we set a `SendBy` prop to `Peakboard`.
-This is just for demonstration purposes, however, and we don't actually do anything with this property, in our Event Hub.
+This is just for demonstration purposes, however, and it doesn't do anything.

 ![Peakboard SendToAzure function script](/assets/2026-01-06/peakboard-sendtoazure-function-script.png)

-After deploying the Flow on a Peakboard Hub server it will work right away and send all subscribed light barrier values to the Azure Event Hub without any additional adjustments.
+Once we deploy our Flow onto Peakboard Hub, it starts working right away and sends all subscribed light barrier values to our Event Hub.

 ## Create an event consumer